History, tourist information, and nearby accommodation

 The Lancastrians used Pontefract as a base during the Wars of the Roses, and Richard III briefly resided here while Duke of Gloucester.
 After he ascended the throne in 1483 he had several political enemies executed at Pontefract.

 The castle needed those repairs, for it was about to suffer a trio of sieges that would test the resolution of its garrison and the strength of its defences.
 Though the Civil War sieges at Pontefract are often lumped together in historical accounts, there was not one siege but three.

-As the principle royal castle in the north of England, Pontefract was a vitally important castle for the royalist cause during the Civil War, and an important target for Parliament.
+As the principal royal castle in the north of England, Pontefract was a vitally important castle for the royalist cause during the Civil War, and an important target for Parliament.
 After the fall of York Parliamentarian armies under Sir Thomas Fairfax and Colonel Lambert moved on to Pontefract.

 But the Royalist success was shortlived; they simply lacked the armed might to enforce their victory.
 The second siege began on 28 March 1645 and went on for 4 months.
 The castle garrison finally surrendered and Parliament took control.
 But the castle garrison was about to suffer an unexpected reverse.